amanbasu/DeepPHiC/README.md

 ### Train shared model

-Shared models will use all the tissues for training as discribed in the figure above.
+Shared models will use all the tissues for training as discribed in the Figure 1.
 When you train a shared model for one tissue, all the tissues will be used for training except that tissue, so that the training data does not leak into the testing data.
 All the shared models will be stored in the  `models/shared/` folder.

 ```bash
 python train_shared_models.py --type pp --dropout 0.5 --test True